brittybidari/brittybidari/README.md

 - 👯 I’m looking to collaborate on **machine learning projects and opportunities.**

-- 🤝 I’m looking for help with **learning technologies like scala and R useful in machine learning apart from python.**
+- 🤝 I’m looking for help with **learning technologies like scala and R useful in machine learning along with python.**

 - 👨‍💻 All of my Machine Learning projects are available at my Github https://github.com/brittybidari/MachineLearning

-- 📝 I regularly write articles on medium [https://brittybidari.medium.com/](https://brittybidari.medium.com/)

 - 💬 Ask me about machine learning and software development tools and techniques including **javascript, objective C, swift, flutter, reactjs, html, css, python love to help, talk, learn and collaborate on these topics**

-- 📄 Know about my experiences [https://drive.google.com/file/d/13JrraRHSLqwumRojpTUxUSKKKi9GvPdA/view?usp=sharing](https://drive.google.com/file/d/13JrraRHSLqwumRojpTUxUSKKKi9GvPdA/view?usp=sharing)
+- 📄 Know about my experiences

 - ⚡ Fun fact **I think I am adaptive and social worm with good sense of humor**